-The Bitmap subfield is a set of 2n – 1 bits where n is the value carried in the MaxBSSID Indicator field of the Multiple BSSID element advertised by the AP to which the Probe Request frame is being sent to.
-Each bit represents one of 2n – 1 possible BSSID Index values (see 9.4.2.74 (Multiple BSSID-Index element)) in the multiple BSSID set.
+The Bitmap subfield has a length of 2n bits where n is the value carried in the MaxBSSID Indicator field of the Multiple BSSID element advertised by the AP to which the Probe Request frame is being sent to.
+Bit position 0 is reserved.
+The remainder of the bits represents one of 2n – 1 possible BSSID Index values (see 9.4.2.74 (Multiple BSSID-Index element)) in the multiple BSSID set.
 A value of 1 at bit position k indicates that the non-AP STA has knowledge of nontransmitted BSSID whose BSSID Index value is k.
 Otherwise the bit is set to 0.

 TGax Editor: There are no CIDs associated with the following updates.
 The following changes are necessary to fix a conflict in terminology with baseline spec.